chmuths/projet_6/README.md

 Please look into docs folder.
 It contains slides (in french) and and a full report (in english).

-All the development has been done in notebooks, whihc obvioulsy are in the Notebooks folder.
+All the development has been done in notebooks, which obvioulsy are in the Notebooks folder.
 - Text Data exploration has the exploration, feature engineering, test of algorithms
 - Text Data-LDA Optimization-Monograms does some optimzation options, including a kind of grid search to find the best number of topics
 - Text Data-LDA Optimization does the same but with bigrams and monograms all together
 - Text Data-Supervised is the final model based on SVM.
 This creates the pickle dumps used in the test website.

 The website code is TagsReco.py in the python_scripts folder.
+It was initially developped as a notebook.